Nutrition Support Blog: Thiamine – Don’t you want to be one (B1)?

 Physicians are generally well-educated about the essential need to provide thiamine to patients with alcohol abuse.
 However, some experts feel that the typical U.S. doses of 100 mg/day may substantially underdose those patients with the greatest need for thiamine.
 See the article link below for more details on thiamine dosing recommendations for patients with Wernicke’s encephalopathy:

 One patient population where we are quite likely to routinely underestimate the frequency of thiamine deficiency is our cardiology patients (and any others receiving long-term diuretic therapy).
-We know that both loop diuretics like Furosemide (Lasix) and potassium-sparing diuretics like Spironolactone (Aldactone) increase urinary thiamine losses.3,4 Population studies have revealed that 1/3 to ½ of CHF admissions have biochemical evidence of thiamine deficiency.5 In one study, 98% of patients receiving high-dose furosemide (80 mg/day or more) had evidence of thiamine deficiency.6
+Loop diuretics like Furosemide (Lasix) increase urinary thiamine losses.3 Although potassium-sparing diuretics like Spironolactone (Aldactone) do not seem to waste as much thiamine as loop diuretics, there is some data that Spironolactone may still be a risk factor for thiamine deficiency.4,5 Population studies have revealed that 1/3 to ½ of CHF admissions have biochemical evidence of thiamine deficiency.5 In one study, 98% of patients receiving high-dose furosemide (80 mg/day or more) had evidence of thiamine deficiency.6

 Despite the available data about the frequency of thiamine deficiency, based on my conversations with RD’s from a number of hospitals, it is often not standard practice to check thiamine adequacy in patients admitted with heart failure.
 One reason why thiamine is not routinely checked is that there is very limited data (outside of case reports) about the clinical ramifications of thiamine deficiency or response to treatment.
 However, a recent randomized study with a modest number of patients (n= 9) reported that thiamine supplementation significantly improved the ejection fraction compared to placebo in patients with chronic heart failure.7